Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Introduction

-We also study estimation and inference for $\tau(\bx)$ using the distance-based estimator $\widehat{\vartheta}(\bx)$.
-Theorem \ref{thm: Convergence Rates} establishes convergence rates and Theorem \ref{thm: Statistical Inference} establishes validity of uncertainty quantification, both pointwise and uniformly over $\B$.
-These results are presented in terms of a generic misspecification bias quantity in order to accommodate the different cases emerging from the interaction between the distance function $\d(\cdot)$ and geometry of the boundary $\B$.
-For point estimation, and under appropriate regularity conditions, we show that the estimator $\widehat{\vartheta}(\bx)$ can achieve the pointwise and uniform (over $\B$) optimal nonparametric convergence rate \citep[see, e.g.,][and references therein]{tsybakov2008introduction}, when $\B$ is ``nice'' and ``smooth''.
-For uncertainty quantification, we develop confidence intervals for $\tau(\bx)$ and confidence bands for the entire treatment effect curve $(\tau(\bx):\bx\in\B$).
-We establish the uniform inference results leveraging a new strong approximation theorem for empirical processes given in the supplemental appendix (Section SA-5).
-These results appear to be new to the literature, as they pertain pointwise and uniform properties of distance-based (isotropic) local polynomial regression estimators over a one-dimensional manifold.
+We next develop estimation and inference theory for $\tau(\bx)$ based on $\widehat{\vartheta}(\bx)$.
+Theorem \ref{thm: Convergence Rates} establishes pointwise and uniform convergence rates, while Theorem \ref{thm: Statistical Inference} provides valid uncertainty quantification both pointwise and uniformly over $\B$.
+These results are formulated in terms of a generic misspecification bias component to accommodate the different interactions between the distance function and the boundary geometry.
+Under appropriate regularity conditions and when $\B$ is sufficiently smooth, the estimator achieves the optimal nonparametric convergence rate pointwise and uniformly \citep{tsybakov2008introduction}.
+We also construct confidence intervals for $\tau(\bx)$ and confidence bands for the entire curve $(\tau(\bx):\bx\in\B)$, leveraging a new strong approximation result for empirical processes developed in the supplemental appendix.